DayneSorvisto/characteristic-function-library/README.md

 What would a data analysis library based on polynomials look like?

 The following library contains experimental code, methods and techniques for representing data as polynomials.

-We can do this in many intetresting ways such as using Fourier transforms or representing our probability distributions as graphs and computing a graph polynomial.
-Polynomial operations also have interesting interpretations such as convolution.
+There are many ways to do this including polynomial regression, graph polynomials, characteristic functions and more.
+Polynomial operations also have interesting interpretations such as convolution which lends itself to many different types of analyses.

 ## Pragmatic Use Cases of of this Library